junkyard22/Neural-Equalizer-System-/README.md

 If you are working in neuroengineering, computational neuroscience, or clinical neuromodulation and this framework interests you — open an issue or reach out directly.

 Distillery Labs — James Yarber — 2025

+© 2025 James Yarber.
+Licensed under CC BY-NC 4.0.
+Commercial use requires explicit permission from the author.